 I am a single mom by choice.
 Both of my children joined my family through foster care adoption, and although our life together is not perfect, I wouldn’t change it for the world!
 Are you considering adopting as a single parent?
 Here are a few things to consider:

 Do Your Research

 Some agencies may have restrictions on adopting as a single parent, and some countries also prohibit international adoptions based on marital status.
-But there are many agencies that are willing to work with prospective single parents and the U.S. government can’t discriminate against you.
+But many agencies are willing to work with prospective single parents and the U.S. government can’t discriminate against you.
 I’ve worked with my local department of social services for the past five years, and I’ve always felt validated and supported by them as a single parent.